CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 ## Next steps

 Congratulations, that's all!
-You are able to index files in s3, and query them using mquery.
+You can index files in s3 and query them using mquery.